ikorason/lazy-swagger-tui/README.md

 1. Use Swagger UI or another tool to call your login endpoint
 2. Copy the token from the response
-3. Press `a` in dotREST and paste your token
+3. Press `a` in lazy swagger tui and paste your token
 4. The token will be included in all subsequent requests

 ## Configuration

-Configuration is stored in `~/.config/dotrest/config.toml`:
+Configuration is stored in `~/.config/lazy-swagger-tui/config.toml`:

 ```toml
 [server]